Elizabeth L. Branch: Early life and education

 Branch was born in Atlanta, Georgia, in 1968, and was raised in Fulton County.
 She attended the Westminster Schools before matriculating at Davidson College, where she obtained her Bachelor of Arts (B.A.), cum laude, in 1990.
 Branch then enrolled at Emory University School of Law; as a law student, she served as the notes and comments editor of the Emory Law Journal and was awarded the university's Charles E. Watkins Jr. scholarship.
 She graduated with distinction with a Juris Doctor (J.D.) in 1994 and membership in the Order of the Coif.

 After law school, Branch served as a law clerk to Judge J. Owen Forrester of the United States District Court for the Northern District of Georgia from 1994 to 1996.

 Career

 Branch was in private practice in Atlanta from 1996 to 2004, then again from 2008 until 2012.
 She practiced law at the law firm of Smith, Gambrell & Russell, LLP.
 There, she was a partner in the commercial litigation practice group.

 From 2004 to 2008, Branch served as a senior official in the administration of President George W. Bush.
-During this period, she served for three years as the counselor to the administrator of the Office of Information and Regulatory Affairs at the U.S. Office of Management and Budget, and for one year as the associate general counsel for rules and legislation at the United States Department of Homeland Security.
+During this period, she served for three years as the counselor to the administrator of the Office of Information and Regulatory Affairs (OIRA) at the United States Office of Management and Budget, and for one year as the associate general counsel for rules and legislation at the United States Department of Homeland Security.

 She served as a judge of the Georgia Court of Appeals from 2012 to 2018.
-She was appointed by Governor Nathan Deal to succeed Charles Mikell.
+She was appointed by Georgia Governor Nathan Deal to succeed Charles Mikell.